 Less common side effects experienced in approximately 10-29 percent of patients receiving Keytruda include rash, decreased appetite, hypertriglyceridemia (an increased level of fatty acids in the blood), constipation, diarrhea, joint pain (arthralgia), pain in arms and legs, shortness of breath, swelling, headache, vomiting, chills, muscle pain (myalgia), insomnia (difficulty sleeping), abdominal pain, back pain, fever, vitiligo (a skin disorder with patchy loss of color), dizziness, and upper respiratory tract infection.

 Pembrolizumab can cause the severe side effect of an immune-mediated reaction.
-This can affect the bowels, liver, skin, nerves and the endocrine system.
+This can affect various parts of the body, including the bowels, liver, skin, nerves and the endocrine system.
 Patients will be monitored for symptoms of this reaction (diarrhea, rash, and neuropathy) and blood work may be checked for elevated liver enzymes and thyroid function.2,3

 This is not an exhaustive list of all potential side effects of pembrolizumab.
 Talk to your healthcare provider or pharmacist for further information.